Lebanon cabinet agrees to export country's waste in bid to end crisis

 "We hope to have closed this chapter of an affair in the shadow of disruptions the country has endured and in the context of a tense political situation," Salam said at a press conference.

-The protests that began this summer had been organised independently of the main sectarian parties, posing a challenge to their influence.
+The protests that began this summer had been organized independently of the main sectarian parties, posing a challenge to their influence.

 The rubbish crisis echoes wider problems facing Lebanon.

-The weak state has long been criticised for failing to develop the country and its infrastructure.
+The weak state has long been criticized for failing to develop the country and its infrastructure.
 Beirut still suffers daily power cuts 25 years after the end of the 1975-1990 civil war.